 Any person, contractor or plumber who will be installing sewer pipes and making sewer connections in Rye must be licensed by the Town.
 The cost of the Installers License is one hundred dollars (one-time fee) and can be obtained at the Sewer Commission Office.
 The Sewer Commission is comprised of three elected members whose terms are staggered.
-Currently the Commissioners are Chairman David Kohlhase (2014), Peter Kasnet (2015) and David Adams (2013) as commissioners.
+Currently the Commissioners are Chairman David Kohlhase (2017), Peter Kasnet (2018) and David Adams (2016) as commissioners.
 The Commission meets monthly to conduct business, set policies and rates.
 The meetings are held the second Tuesday of each month in the courtroom at Town Hall and the public is encouraged to attend.

-The Sewer Commission Staff includes a Clerk of the Works and an Administrator, Lee Arthur.
+The Sewer Commission Administrator is Lee Arthur.
 The Sewer Commission Office is located on the second floor of Town Hall and is opened Monday - Friday, 8:00 AM. - 12:00 PM.
 For more information contact the Rye Sewer Commission at (603) 964-6281.